Its-Satyajit/nextjs-drizzle-mysql-tailwind/README.md

 ## Database Hosting

-For the database, this template uses [Aiven](https://aiven.io/), which provides fully managed cloud database services.
+For the database, this template uses [MySQL](https://www.mysql.com/) you can configure any database you want, Refer [Drizzle Documentation](https://orm.drizzle.team/docs/overview)

 ## Installation